Looking for the best wall furnace for your home?

 King Electric Wall FurnaceCheck on Amazon

-There is a lot of variety when it comes to wall furnaces, so choosing a favorite was certainly not easy, but after quite some deliberation, we concluded that the best of the bunch was this wall furnace from heater manufacturer, King.--break--Why?--break--Before we even got to look at the performance of this wall furnace, we were very impressed with the clever design.--break--It’s built to look like any other vent cover in your home, which for many is a big plus compared to boxy wall mounted furnace alternatives.--break--The housing is rock solid, and the fan is surprisingly powerful given the compact size.--break--The Pic-A-Watt system has both 1500 and 750 watt modes, depending on whether you’re looking for max performance or max efficiency, you can't go wrong with this model!
+There is a lot of variety when it comes to wall furnaces, so choosing a favorite was certainly not easy, but after quite some deliberation, we concluded that the best of the bunch was this wall furnace from heater manufacturer, King.--break--Why?--break--Before we even got to look at the performance of this wall furnace, we were very impressed with the clever design.--break--It’s built to look like any other vent cover in your home, which for many is a big plus compared to boxy wall mounted furnace alternatives.--break--The housing is rock solid, and the fan is surprisingly powerful given the compact size.--break--Whether you’re looking for max performance or max efficiency, you can't go wrong with this model!

 In a hurry?
 Check out our list of the top five wall furnaces!
 Keep reading to learn more!